LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

 * Expose a catalog of products to consumers so they can explore different colors, sizes, and styles of a product.
 They can book and order it right from the catalog card.
 * Enablement to build solutions on top of structured content - Build custom solutions such as pre-chat or post-chat surveys based on a collection of cards.

-Structured content is available on our **web-chat channel**.
+Structured content is available on our web-chat channel.
 It is also available for web messaging and in-app messaging.

 ## Capability highlights